 Configure SSL/TLS certificates

-This page describes how to configure an instance to use SSL/TLS.
-You can also learn more about how Cloud SQL uses self-managed SSL/TLS certificates to securely connect to Cloud SQL instances.
+This page describes how to enforce SSL/TLS encryption for an instance to ensure that all connections are encrypted.
+You can also learn more about how Cloud SQL uses self-managed SSL/TLS certificates to connect to Cloud SQL instances securely.

 Overview